Biden to nominate 3 federal prosecutors for New York offices - WTMJ

 Associated Press

-WASHINGTON (AP) — President Joe Biden intends to nominate three prosecutors to run the U.S. attorney’s offices in New York, including the first Black man to run the Southern District of New York.
+WASHINGTON (AP) — President Joe Biden is expected to nominate three prosecutors to run the U.S. attorney’s offices in New York state, including the first Black man to run the Southern District of New York in Manhattan and the first Black woman to head the Western District in Buffalo.

-Biden will nominate Damian Williams as the U.S. attorney in the Southern District, which is one of the largest offices in the nation and handles some of the Justice Department’s most significant and sensitive cases, a person familiar with the matter told The Associated Press.
-The office is based in Manhattan.
+U.S. Sen. Charles Schumer, a New York Democrat, said Tuesday that he was recommending Damian Williams as the U.S. attorney for the Southern District, Breon Peace in the Eastern District and Trini Ross in the Western District, making it virtually certain they will be the president’s nominees.

+Williams, 40, a former law clerk to federal Judge Merrick Garland before he became attorney general, currently commands more than 20 prosecutors as chief of securities and commodities task force in the high-profile Southern District in Manhattan, one of the nation’s busiest offices.

+Williams, who also clerked for U.S. Supreme Court Justice John Paul Stevens, has been involved in a number of high-profile prosecutions in New York, including of former state Assembly Speaker Sheldon Silver, a Democrat, and of former U.S. Rep. Chris Collins, a Republican.

-The president also intends to nominate Breon Peace, who worked under former Attorney General Loretta Lynch, as the U.S. attorney in the Eastern District, based in Brooklyn, the person said.
-Lynch served in the same role before she became attorney general.
+The Brooklyn-born Peace worked under former Attorney General Loretta Lynch when she was U.S. attorney in the Eastern District, based in Brooklyn.
+Lynch was promoted from U.S. attorney to be attorney general when Barack Obama was president.

-Biden will also nominate Trini Ross, a longtime federal prosecutor, to run the office in the Western District, based in Buffalo, the person said.
+Ross, a longtime federal prosecutor, is expected to run the office in the Buffalo-based Western District.
+Born and raised in Buffalo, Ross has also held top posts at the Justice Department in Washington.

-The person could not discuss the matter publicly ahead of an official announcement.

-Williams was a law clerk to federal Judge Merrick Garland, before Garland became attorney general.
-He currently works at the chief of the U.S. attorney’s office’s securities and commodities task force and supervises a team of more than 20 prosecutors.
-He has been involved in a number of high-profile prosecutions in New York, including of former state Assembly Speaker Sheldon Silver and of former U.S. Rep. Chris Collins.
+“All three of these superb and accomplished attorneys have dedicated their careers to equal justice under the law and will bring a passion for the rule of law, civil rights and justice to their respective posts, as well as profound integrity and expertise to their offices,” Schumer said.

+“I am confident all three of these legal leaders will pursue the facts and justice without fear or favor and will greatly help rebuild public confidence in an unbiased and professional Department of Justice.
+I am particularly proud to recommend the first African American to lead what many consider the most consequential prosecutorial office in America, the Southern District,” he added.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.